CMath-ProClub/inv101/UI_UX_IMPROVEMENTS_SUMMARY.md

 If you encounter any issues:

 1. Check browser console for errors
-2. Review `OAUTH_IMPLEMENTATION_GUIDE.md` for OAuth issues
+2. Review `CLERK_SETUP_QUICK.md` for environment variable troubleshooting
-3. Verify all environment variables are set correctly
+3. Confirm Clerk publishable/secret keys are present locally and on Render
 4. Test in incognito mode to rule out caching issues
-5. Check that all files are properly deployed to Render
+5. Cross-check that allowed origins and redirect URLs are correct in the Clerk Dashboard

-For OAuth specifically:
+For Clerk-specific debugging:
-- Make sure callback URLs match exactly (http vs https)
+- Ensure the frontend uses the publishable key that matches the active instance
-- Check that redirect URIs are authorized in Google Cloud Console / Facebook App Settings
+- Verify the backend has the corresponding secret key and webhook signing secret where applicable
-- Verify environment variables are set on Render (not just locally)
+- Contact Clerk support with a request ID from the dashboard if issues persist